arr11-rice/cmor-438-project/1. Supervised Learning/2. Linear Regression/README.md

-# Perceptron Classifier on Diabetes Dataset
+# Linear Regression on Car CO2 Emmissions Dataset

 ## a.
 A brief description of the algorithm implemented.